Amatofrancesco99/Face-Detection/README.md

-# Facial-Recognition
+# Facial-Detection
-This software is designed to apply artificial intelligence to a real specific application (facial-recognition).
+This software is designed to apply artificial intelligence to a real specific application (facial-detection).

 ***